lerna-stack/akka-entity-replication/docs/implementation_guide.md

 import scala.concurrent.duration._

-implicit val timeout: Timeout    = ???
-implicit val system: ActorSystem = ???
+implicit val timeout: Timeout    = Timeout(3.seconds) // should be greater than or equal to retryInterval implicit val system: ActorSystem = ???                // pass one that is already created

 AtLeastOnceComplete.askTo(
   destination = bankAccountReplicationRegion,